 I don’t know where our conversation came from or how it evolved to this (what you’ll read in two seconds) but it somehow did, and I’m so grateful.

 She told me about the day she looked at her legs, wrapped her arms around them, and told them how much she loved them.
-She told me how she had never loved them and had treated them poorly in the past.
-But she came to realize that despite what nastiness she mentally threw at them, they still carried her faithfully every day.
+She told me how she had never loved them and had treated them poorly in the past because they had been a frustration and embarrassment.
+Eventually, she came to realize that despite what nastiness she was mentally throwing at them, they still carried her faithfully every day.
 They served her even when she didn’t appreciate them.
 They were there for her taking her places when she simply hated them.

 So she stopped and instead chose to give them gratitude.